AzizEssa1412/AzizEssa1412/README.md

 # 👋 Hi, I'm Aziz Talat Issa

 🎓 Graduate of **Al-Quds University – Abu Dis**, majoring in **Computer Programming**.
-💻 Currently training in a **Full-Stack Development Bootcamp with Exous**.
+💻 Currently training in a **Full-Stack Development Bootcamp with Axsos**.
 📜 Holder of multiple professional certificates from global institutions.
 🌱 Always eager to learn new technologies and grow as a developer.